backtracking/mlpost/README.txt

 	 let fig_a = ...
 	 let fig_b = ...

-  Each figure has type Command.figure.
+  Each figure has type Command.t.

 * Add some code to emit Metapost code, as follows